-There is a lot of uncertainty in world travel, and you never know when something bad might happen.
+There is a lot of uncertainty about world travel, and you never know when something bad might happen.
 You could get sick and need medical care.
-If you are into adventure sports, you may find yourself needing an emergency evacuation from a remote area.
+If you are into adventure sports, you may need an emergency evacuation from a remote area.
 All of your possessions might get stolen from your hotel room or hostel.
-These things do happen and for a long-term trip, especially, you have a higher chance for a mishap.
-Even small trips should be considered for travel insurance as it is better to be safe than stuck with a bill that is out of your means to pay.
+These things can happen and for a long-term trip, especially, you have a higher chance of a mishap.
+It is important to think about travel insurance for even small trips, as it is better to be safe instead of stuck with a bill that is out of your means to pay.

 Travel insurance is there to reimburse you when these horrible things happen; it might be one of the most important things to take with you on your trip.
 Most standard health plans provide very limited or no coverage while you are abroad.
 That is why it is important to find the right coverage based on your travel requirements.

 What types of coverage do you need?

 This really depends on what type of traveler you are and the risks you might be taking.
 Here are some types of coverage that can be found in a policy.